Galloping in fast-growth natural merge sorts: Introduction

 We study the time complexity of various natural merge sort algorithms in a context where arrays are not just parametrised by their lengths.
 More precisely, we focus on a decomposition of input arrays that is dual to the decomposition of arrays into monotonic runs, and that was proposed by McIlroy~\cite{McIlroy1993}.

-Consider an array~$A$ that we want to sort in a \emph{stable} manner, i.e., in which two elements can always considered to be distinct, if only because their positions in~$A$ are distinct.
-Without loss of generality, we identify the values~$A[1],A[2],\ldots,A[n]$ with the integers from~$1$ to~$n$, thereby making~$A$ a permutation of the set~$\{1,2,\ldots,n\}$.
+Consider an array~$A$ that we want to sort in a \emph{stable} manner, i.e., in which two elements can always considered to be distinct, if only because their positions in~$A$ are distinct: without loss of generality, we identify the values~$A[1],A[2],\ldots,A[n]$ with the integers from~$1$ to~$n$, thereby making~$A$ a permutation of the set~$\{1,2,\ldots,n\}$.
 A common measure of presortedness consists in subdividing~$A$ into distinct monotonic \emph{runs}, i.e., partitioning the set~$\{1,2,\ldots,n\}$ into intervals~$R_1,R_2,\ldots,R_\rho$ on which the function~$x \mapsto A[x]$ is monotonic.
+Although this partition is \emph{a priori} not unique, there exists a simple greedy algorithm that provides us with a partition for which~$\rho$ is minimal: it suffices to construct the intervals~$R_1,R_2,\ldots,R_\rho$ from left to right, each time choosing~$R_i$ to be as long as possible.

-Here, we adopt a dual approach, which consists in partitioning the set~$\{1,2,\ldots,n\}$ into the \emph{increasing} runs~$S_1,S_2,\ldots,S_\sigma$ of the inverse permutation~$A^{-1}$.
-These intervals~$S_i$ are already known under the name of \emph{shuffled up-sequences}~\cite{BaNa13,LevPet90} or \emph{riffle shuffles}~\cite{McIlroy1993}.
+Here, we adopt a dual approach.
+We first start by identifying~$A$ with the permutation it is lexicographically equivalent to.
+Then, we partition the set~$\{1,2,\ldots,n\}$ into the monotonic\footnote{In an earlier version of this article, published at the conference ICALP, we required the runs~$S_i$ to be increasing.
+We no longer do so, and allow both increasing and decreasing runs.} runs~$S_1,S_2,\ldots,S_\sigma$ of the inverse permutation~$A^{-1}$.
+These intervals~$S_i$ are already known under the name of \emph{riffle shuffles}~\cite{McIlroy1993}.
 In order to underline their connection with runs, we say that these intervals are the \emph{dual runs} of~$A$, and we denote their lengths by~$s_i$.
 The process of transforming an array into a permutation and then extracting its dual runs is illustrated in Figure~\ref{fig:dual-runs}.

-When~$A$ is \emph{not} a permutation of~$\{1,2,\ldots,n\}$, the dual runs of~$A$ are simply the maximal intervals~$S_i$ such that~$A$ is non-decreasing on the set of positions~$\{j \colon A[j] \in S_i\} \subseteq \{1,2,\ldots,n\}$.
-The length of a dual run is then defined as the cardinality of that set of positions.
-Thus, two lexicographically equivalent arrays have dual runs of the same lengths: this is the case, for instance, of the arrays~$A$,~$B$ and~$\tau$ in Figure~\ref{fig:dual-runs}.

-In particular, we may see~$\tau$ and~$B$ as canonical representatives of the array~$A$: these are the unique permutation of~$\{1,2,\ldots,n\}$ and the unique array with values in~$\{1,2,\ldots,\sigma\}$ that are lexicographically equivalent with~$A$.
-More generally, an array that contains~$\sigma$ distinct values cannot have more than~$\sigma$ dual runs.

-Note that, in general, there is no non-trivial connection between the runs of a permutation and its dual runs.
+In particular, if an array has~$\sigma$ values, it cannot have more than~$\sigma$ dual runs.
+Note, however, that it may have significantly fewer than~$\sigma$ dual runs, as shown by the examples of the monotonic permutations, which have~$n$ values but only one dual run.
+In addition, in general, there is no non-trivial connection between the runs of a permutation and its dual runs.
 For instance, a permutation with a given number of runs may have arbitrarily many (or few) dual runs, and conversely.